 Yes, Gallatin does accept credit from other graduate programs, either within NYU or at another institution, if relevant to your Gallatin program.
 A maximum of 12 credits (combined with course equivalency credit) may transfer.
-Please refer to the Admissions section of the Gallatin M.A.
-Bulletin (pdf), “Advanced Standing Transfer Applicants”.
+Please refer to the External Study section of the Gallatin Online Bulletin

 No, Gallatin is not a distance learning program.
 Most of the curriculum is taken on campus in a classroom setting.
 However, students are given the option to pursue a maximum of 12 credits of independent study or internship credit.